msvbd/manimJS/README.md

 `<ELEMENT data-math-transition data-id=ID></ELEMENT>`

-`ID` pairs two elements in consequence frame and have to be unique.
+The `ID` pairs two elements in consecutive frames and has to be unique.
-You can use it for chanig position of element via `style`.
+You can use it to change the element's position via `style`.
-Atribute also tranfigue one equation to another.
-Existing symbols in both equation move into new position and the other symbols appears or disappers by fade effect.
+The attribute also transfigures one equation to another.
+Existing symbols in both equation move into new positions, and the other symbols appears or disappears by the fade effect.

-example:
+Example:

 ```html
 <section>